-The 12-Week Complete Beauty and Fashion Make-up Course covers all the essential skills of fashion make-up and hair, from Beauty and Fashion through to period wigs and Hollywood hair.
+The 12-Week Complete Beauty and Fashion Make-up Course covers all the essential skills of fashion make-up and hair, from Beauty and Fashion through to Hollywood hair.

 This is an intensive and in-depth practical course, particularly suitable for those wishing to change their career or for those passionate about using make-up at a professional level.